cucumber-attic/website/apps/dynamic/views/_posts/cukeup-au-2015-videos.md

   <article class="col-md-8">
     <h5>
-      <a href="https://cucumber.wistia.com/medias/renbl5qqug">Twelve BDD Anti-Patterns: Stories from the Trenches about how NOT to do Behaviour-Driven Development</a>
+      <a href="#john-smart">Twelve BDD Anti-Patterns: Stories from the Trenches about how NOT to do Behaviour-Driven Development</a>
       <small>John Smart</small>
     </h5>